viktorvsk/saltivka/docs/AUTHORIZATION.md

 If `FORCED_MIN_AUTH_LEVEL` is zero, it means anonymous clients are able to establish connections.
 In this case WebsocketServer will try to find and process a NIP-43 Fast Auth kind-22242 event.
-3 options are possible in this case
+3 options are possible in this case:

-1. Auth event is found and invalid — connection is closed with the reason of specific error.
+1. **Auth event is found and invalid** — connection is closed with the reason of specific error.
-2. Auth event is found and valid — authorization request is created, connection is **not** blocked and becomes established.
+2. **Auth event is found and valid** — authorization request is created, connection is **not** blocked and becomes established.
 Once the authorization request is processed, relevant `auth_level` will be assigned to the connection.
 Meanwhile client is able to perform requests using `auth_level=0`
-3. Auth event is not found — then fallback to NIP-42 happens and `["AUTH", "<CONNECTION_ID>"]` event is sent to the client.
+3. **Auth event is not found** — then fallback to NIP-42 happens and `["AUTH", "<CONNECTION_ID>"]` event is sent to the client.
 In this case `challenge` is the connection identifier.
 According to NIP-42 relay may send this event at any given point in time.
-We only send it immediately after a connection is established.
+We only send it immediately after a connection has been established.

 As soon as connection is established, the client may send any commands.
 However, each command is the subject to individual `auth_level` configuration.